guptayush2112/Project-ALU-/README.md

 After completing the coding and writing the testbench as well, the ALU testbench for Structural model was now simulated using the Xilinx ISim as shown in the two images below.

-For the Testbench Design, X and Y were taken initially as 00010010 and 00001010
+For the Testbench Design, X and Y were taken initially as 00010010 and 00001010 For the different values of control bits we can see how the output labelled as o is changing.
+The zr bit goes to high [1] whenever the ALU output goes to 0 and ng goes to high [1] to indicate that the output is a signed binary number.
 </p>

 <p align="center">